DavidLievrouw/WordList/readme.md

 - Use Dependency Injection / Inversion of Control?
 - How would you go about making this project ultra-performant?

+### Notes about the code
+- This is an example solution.
+As with everything in the software development world, many of the choices are debatable.
+- This solution was created during several hours of refactoring and debating amongst colleagues.
+It seems to be humanly impossible to deliver this result in just 45 minutes (but never say never...).
+But it gives you a rough idea of our coding style.
+Giving only 45 minutes, gives us a descent idea of how you make difficult choices under time pressure.
+- We use AutoFac as a IoC container.
+This might seem as overkill for this kind of small solution (and it probably is).
+Again, it is intended to be representative for our code.
+But Poor Man's DI would have worked just fine.

 ### Change log
 v1.0.1 - 2016-05-12
 - Add license.